Spam Test : How To Do It Right to Skyrocket your Deliverability in 2022

 The best tool for email spam testing has to be reliable, non biased, relevant and helpful.

-To be all that, it should allow you to :
+To meet these requirements, the email spam checker tool should allow you to :

 – Send your email to a list of inboxes instead of sending to a single address that redirects your email to several inboxes behind.
 This is crucial to avoid biasing your results.
 A good spam test is done in real sending conditions.